elixirscript/elixirscript.github.io-hugo/content/post/elixirscript-0.26.0-released.md

 ## Bundled output

-This release is the first release to bundle all modules into one JavaScript file.
+This release is the bundle all output into a single file.
+Now the only file output will be `Elixir.App.js.`
-The output will now include only the following:

-  * `Elixir.Bootstrap.js` - The Elixirscript bootstrapping JavaScript
-  * `Elixir.App.js`. - The bundled modules

 ## Removed `@on_js_load`

 `@on_js_load` is no more.
-In order to start you application, you would do the following:
+To start an application, do the following:

 ```js
 //Note: An ES module example.
 Update for your module output of choice